 The Belvidere School District believes in educating students in their Least Restrictive Environments (LRE), while providing a full Continuum of Service options for students who may require a more restrictive environment.

 This program is for students ages 3-5 who only have IEPs as recommended by the student IEP team.
 The maximum number of students is 10 and each classroom has one certified Early Childhood Special Education Teacher and two paraprofessionals.
 Students in this program will have more significant needs than the Blended Preschool Program.
 The High Scope Curriculum is used, and the program is located at Caledonia Elementary School and Washington Academy.

-Students are in the general education setting but receive speech as a special education service.
+Students who receive Speech and Language are in the general education setting and receive speech as a specialized service.
 Services can be pull-out our push-in and the program is located in all buildings.